ffung/community-plugins/deployit-udm-plugins/middleware-plugins/weblogic-certificate-plugin/README.md

-# Apache Weblogic plugin #
+#  Weblogic Certificate plugin #

 This document describes the functionality provided by the Weblogic Certificate plugin.

-See the **Deployit Reference Manual** for background information on Deployit and deployment concepts.
+See the **XL Deploy Reference Manual** for background information on XL Deploy and deployment concepts.

 # Overview #

-The Weblogic Certificate plugin is a Deployit plugin used to deploy certificates and keys and deploy them to a CustomIdentityKeyStore or CustomTrustKeyStore.
+The Weblogic Certificate plugin is a XL Deploy plugin used to deploy certificates and keys to a CustomIdentityKeyStore or CustomTrustKeyStore.
+See [_Configuring keystores_](http://docs.oracle.com/cd/E24329_01/apirefs.1211/e24401/taskhelp/security/ConfigureKeystoresAndSSL.html) for details.

 ##Features##

 * Install a certificate;
 * Modify a certificate / key
 * Remove a certificate / key
-* Restart SSL step on affected managed servers
+* Adds restart SSL step on affected managed servers

 # Requirements #

-* **Deployit requirements**
+* **XL Deploy requirements**
-	* **Deployit**: version 4.0.+
+	* **XL Deploy**: version 4.0.+
-	* **Other Deployit Plugins**: wls-plugin-4.0.x
+	* **Other XL Deploy Plugins**: wls-plugin-4.0.x

 # Installation